kamalsingh01/dev_dsa/README.md

 # dev_dsa
 Data Structure and Algorithms.
-Let's nail it.
+Let's nail it.Yes I can do it.